Skip to main content

 Canonical Actions

-The shape every push uses.
+The shape every push uses, and the shape every slot extends.

 Conflict Resolution